 - American Airlines will continue daily nonstop service from Dallas Fort Worth (DFW) on a year-round basis (previously service was seasonal).
 Not only is DFW a global hub, the airport also serves as America’s largest offering one-stop connections from Asia, Australia, South America, Europe and the Middle East.

 - MAY/JUNE 2018 Hotel Jerome, part of the Auberge Resorts Collection, is set to unveil their newest property expansions and renovations this May 2018.
-Hotel Jerome will be debuting a number of enhancements including the renovation of the historic Aspen Times building, new aquatic offerings, a 55-person speakeasy called, “Bad Harriet,” and the addition of two new three-bedroom residences (six new keys).
+Hotel Jerome will be debuting a number of enhancements including the renovation of the historic Aspen Times building, new aquatic offerings, a new underground bar called, “Bad Harriet,” and the addition of two new three-bedroom residences (six new keys).
 The elaborate project includes a new pool, multiple hot tubs, first-floor Junior Suites overlooking the Courtyard, and new event spaces – Aspen Times Building, Bad Harriet, and more.
 At the helm of the renovations are award-winning Aspen architects, Rowland and Broughton and interior designs from TAL Studio.
 (330 E. Main St.)

 - COMING SOON Aspen Meadows Resort will open the new Pavilion and renovated Reception Center in June 2018.
 With stunning views of the surrounding mountains from Aspen Mountain to Aspen Highlands to Buttermilk, the Pavilion will incorporate a modern design aesthetic from Jeffrey Berkus Architects, while preserving key elements of the present architectural work.
 The addition of the Pavilion will provide an all-weather venue and outdoor deck space for events, weddings, and meetings accommodating up to 100 more guests.
 A new outdoor deck will be added to the existing Meadows Restaurant.